ArmandPhilippot/apeu/README.md

 This project supports and uses dev-only pages.
 Those pages are accessible in your browser in dev mode but they won't be built (so they are not available in preview mode).
 You can find them thanks to their `_dev_` prefix.

-Why `_dev_` ?
-Because [Astro already uses a single underscore](https://docs.astro.build/en/guides/routing/#excluding-pages) to exclude the pages from being built so we need a different prefix and a double underscore could be confusing.
+Why `_dev_`?
+Because [Astro already uses a single underscore](https://docs.astro.build/en/guides/routing/#excluding-pages) to exclude the pages from being built so we need a different prefix to differentiate them and a double underscore could be confusing.

 > [!Note]
 > This integration only supports directories or pages with Astro extension (e.g. `_dev_tokens.astro`).
 You won't be able to build dev-only pages from Markdown files.

-> The following patterns are supported:
+The following patterns are supported:

 - a dev-only page anywhere inside the pages directory
 - a dev-only folder containing regular pages anywhere inside the pages directory.